eryph-org/vagrant-haipa_old/README.md

 - `provider.backups_enabled`
     * A boolean flag indicating whether to enable backups for the Droplet.
 It defaults to `false`.
 - `provider.ssh_key_name`
-    * A string representing the name to use when creating a DigitalOcean SSH key for Droplet authentication.
+    * A string representing the name to use when creating a Haipa SSH key for Droplet authentication.
 It defaults to `Vagrant`.
 - `provider.setup`
     * A boolean flag indicating whether to setup a new user account and modify sudo to disable tty requirement.
 It defaults to `true`.
 If you are using a tool like [Packer](https://packer.io) to create reusable snapshots with user accounts already provisioned, set to `false`.
 - `provider.monitoring`
-    * A boolean indicating whether to install the DigitalOcean agent for monitoring.
+    * A boolean indicating whether to install the Haipa agent for monitoring.
 It defaults to `false`.
 - `provider.tags`
     * A flat array of tag names as strings to apply to the Droplet after it is created.
 Tag names can either be existing or new tags.
 - `provider.volumes`